stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 state.

 .. note:: You can make the changes at runtime.
-If you make the changes in your Ceph configuration file, you may need to restart your cluster.
+If you make the changes in your Stone configuration file, you may need to restart your cluster.

 Pool Size = 1